top of page

 Kindly keep in mind that with any health plans, they are subject to deductibles, copayments, prior-authorizations, and out of pocket maximums for which you could be responsible.

 Missed appointments will accrue a $25 no-show fee and will be due at the next date of service.
 If an appointment is rescheduled with less than a 24-hour notice, it could begin to accrue a $25 no-show fee in which will need to be met before another appointment can be booked.
+All procedures or 30-minute appointments will accrue a $50 no-show fee and will be due at the next date of service.

 IN NETWORK HEALTH PLANS